Jacques Magnaudet

 https://app.videas.fr/6b0ce61c-3f1b-4648-93ca-a38860f74061/

-Two fluids with slightly different densities and identical viscosities are unstably superimposed in a long circular pipe inclined by 15 degrees to the vertical.
+Two fluids with slightly different densities, identical viscosities and no interfacial tension are unstably superimposed in a long circular pipe inclined by 15 degrees to the vertical.
 The fluids are slightly viscous, so that the flow that sets in quickly becomes turbulent.
 The first of these DNS-based videos provides an overview of the flow dynamics throughout the pipe; colors correspond to isopycnal surfaces, from C=0.9 (blue) to C=0.1 (red), with C=1 referring to the heavy fluid.
 The second video provides a closer view at the dynamics of the ascending fluid by visualizing the evolution of the C=0.1 iso-surface.
 The latter is colored by the "swirling strength" intensity, a criterion that helps identify three-dimensional vortical structures:

 https://app.videas.fr/1ff8f78d-3acf-491b-8dac-bec6e094303b/